ysyk2021/mindful-personal-branding-how-to-build-a-brand-that-reflects-your-core-values/src/chapter-9-3.md

-# When to Adjust Your Personal Brand Strategy

 This chapter will explore the signs and considerations for adjusting your personal brand strategy.
 While consistency is important in personal branding, there are times when adjustments are necessary to ensure that your brand remains relevant, authentic, and aligned with your core values.